Working with an injury lawyer in Piccadilly Circus

-Picture the scene; it’s Sunday afternoon and you’ve just enjoyed a long lunch at your favourite city pub.
+Picture the scene… It’s Sunday afternoon and you’ve just enjoyed a long lunch at your favourite city pub.
 Instead of returning home, you and your dining companions decide to take an after-meal stroll, perhaps along a riverside path.
-It’s a lovely day and all is going well until you approach a rather scruffy looking young man and his apparently excitable dog.
+It’s a lovely day and all is going well until you approach someone with a dog.
 You wisely decide to give the dog a wide berth but, to your horror, the animal runs over to you and gives you nasty bite on your upper thigh.

-What steps to take before contacting an injury lawyer in Piccadilly Circus?
+What steps to take before contacting an injury lawyer?

 Who will pay your compensation?